 Step 2: In a large bowl mix the romaine, dill, and scallions.
 Sprinkle liberally with salt and pepper.

-Step 3: In a small bowl or jar with a lid, combine garlic, lemon juice, olive oil, and sweetener (if using).
+Step 3: In a small bowl (affiliate link) or jar with a lid, combine garlic, lemon juice, olive oil, and sweetener (if using).
 Whisk or shake to combine.

 Drizzle with dressing and toss until well coated.
 Serve right away!

 Any combination of soft fresh herbs—parsley, cilantro, basil and/or mint—would be delicious.

 Shredded green leaf lettuce and or iceberg would work instead.

 Substitute thinly sliced red, yellow or white onion or shallots.